Remod-org/Teleportication/README.md

     - `BlockOnMounted`: false -- Block if player is mounted to a chair, etc.
     - `BlockOnSwimming`: false -- Block if player is swimming.
     - `BlockOnWater`: false -- Block if player is above water.
+    - `BlockInTunnel`: true -- Block if player is in a tunnel (height check).
     - `AutoAccept`: false -- Only valid for TPR to automatically TPA.
     - `DailyLimit`: 0.0 -- (NOT YET WORKING) If set to other than 0, the limit for this action per day.
     - `CountDown`: 5.0 -- Waiting period for action on home, tpr, etc.